tantalum/APKEnum/README.md

 ## Installation
 ### Prerequisites
-- Support For Python 2.7
+- Support For Python 3.x
-- APKTool JAR

-**Note:**  The latest APKTool(v2.4.1) JAR file is already shipped with the package.
-In case you face decompilation issues, you can download the latest version from [here](https://bitbucket.org/iBotPeaches/apktool/downloads/) and place it in the Dependency directory with name *apktool.jar*

-### Walkthrough
-To have a look at the quick walkthrough of APKEnum have a look at [this](https://medium.com/@shivsahni2/apkenum-a-python-utility-for-apk-enumeration-69509d11c032) Medium story.
+- [APKTool](https://ibotpeaches.github.io/Apktool/) for decompiling an APK.

 ## Usage
-The utility takes APK file as an input, performs reverse engineering and gathers information from the decompiled binary.
+APK Enum takes a decompiled APK file as an input.
+APK Enum can also take an APK file as input and will decompile the APK using the provided `apktool`.

 As of now, the script provides the following information by searching the decompiled code:

 * List of domains in the application